ayemed8/FlyDreamAir/django_backend/README.md

 python manage.py  runserver
 ```

-and follow your ip address as shown in your anaconda propmt and copy the link in your browser.
+and follow your ip address as shown in your anaconda prompt and copy the link in your browser.

 Sample output from my terminal